frothers/Frothers-FC/content/posts/2025/2025-winter-game-07.md

 > 7-1

-Granger was denied a second goal by a dubious offside call, was was fed by Jacob moments later to get his second.
+Grainger was denied a second goal by a dubious offside call, was was fed by Jacob moments later to get his second.

 > 8-1